 Turn the dinner table into an educational opportunity by planning a menu around foods made famous by certain American states.
 Maryland crab cakes, Idaho mashed potatoes, Iowa corn-on-the-cob and fresh fruit salad that includes California grapes and Hawaiian pineapple creates a menu that highlights foods from across the United States.
 Finish up the meal with Georgia-inspired peach pie or cobbler.
-Include a food that is popular from your state or some locally grown produce to show kids how your area is a part of food culture in the United States.
+Include a food that is popular from your state or some locally grown produce to show kids how your area is a part of the country's food culture.

-For an occasion that calls for a menu that appeals to grown-ups and kids alike, serve miniature crab cakes alongside other bite-sized favorites.
-Mini grilled-cheese sandwiches, tiny quiche and fresh fruits are finger foods that diners of all ages can enjoy, while adults and adventurous younger eaters appreciate the addition of small bites like melon wrapped with prosciutto or a warm, creamy artichoke dip and crackers.
+For an occasion that calls for a menu that appeals to grownups and kids alike, serve miniature crab cakes alongside other bite-sized favorites.
+Mini grilled cheese sandwiches, tiny quiche and fresh fruits are finger foods that diners of all ages can enjoy, while adults and adventurous younger eaters appreciate the addition of small bites like melon wrapped with prosciutto or a warm, creamy artichoke dip and crackers.
 Include tartar sauce for kids and a zesty aioli (a garlicky mayonnaise) for adults to enjoy with their crab cakes.
 These sauces and dips can all be made easily by starting with mayonnaise or ranch dressing and adding chopped artichokes, sweet relish, or pressed garlic, respectively.
 Carry the finger-food theme forward by serving chocolate-dipped strawberries for dessert.
-Sparkling cider for kids and champagne for the grown-ups creates a vibe that is both sophisticated and kid-friendly.
+Sparkling cider for the kids and champagne for the grownups create a vibe that's both sophisticated and kid friendly.

-A pirate or mermaid-themed birthday party deserves a menu straight from the briny deep.
-Crab cakes can be substantial enough to serve for a main course, or you can serve mini crab cakes with other seafood delights like popcorn shrimp, clam chowder or beer-battered fish fillets.
+A pirate- or mermaid-themed birthday party deserves a menu straight from the briny deep.
+Crab cakes can be substantial enough to serve for a main course, or serve mini crab cakes with other seafood delights like popcorn shrimp, clam chowder or beer-battered fish fillets.
 French fries, coleslaw and fruit complete this delicious, party-friendly meal.
-If you have guests who are allergic to shellfish or are picky eaters, make sure to have a quick nonseafood option like hot dogs stashed in the refrigerator as a backup plan.
+If you have guests who are allergic to shellfish or picky eaters, have a quick non-seafood option like hot dogs stashed in the refrigerator as a backup plan.